KylePep/fs-journal/notes/General notes-6-8.md

   }
 }

-position-(absolute/relative) you can nest absolutes within relative elements to designate the position of elements regardless of viewport. div~position-relative p~position-absolute (top: 50% right 50%)
-/* Setting up formatter alt+shift+f */
+position-(absolute/relative) you can nest absolutes within relative elements to designate the position of elements regardless of viewport in relation to the partent element. div~position-relative p~position-absolute (top: 50% right 50%) /* Setting up formatter alt+shift+f */